If you’re after a backyard chicken that’s both a looker and a charmer, you can’t go wrong with the Frizzle chicken.

 These birds benefit from an enclosed run to stop any airborne animals accessing them.

-Frizzle birds are excellent brooders and make good mothers.
+Frizzle birds are excellent brooders and make good mothers so you won’t need a chicken brooder device.
 They are attentive towards their own eggs and take great care of their chicks.

 If your Frizzle hen is broody, she will normally display signs such as: